Recent and on-going research projects undertaken by members of British Politics at Birmingham include:

 Community governance is perceived as a useful means of enabling citizens and communities to influence the decisions and public services which affect their everyday lives, bringing greater ‘experiential’ expertise into the policy process, but also of opening up new democratic potentialities and encouraging greater bureaucratic responsiveness.
-This review will explore why these crucial concerns remain unresolved and consider creative responses to issues of demand, mobilisation, equity and risk.
+This review explored why these crucial concerns remain unresolved and consider creative responses to issues of demand, mobilisation, equity and risk.

 Towards transformative co-production in local public services (Nov 2012 - Apr 2013)

 The fiscal crisis and changing demographics and expectations of the population have combined with a perception of the failure of traditional models for the delivery of local public service to demand radical new approaches to local public services.
-This review explore the tensions in thinking about co-production as a substitutive response to austerity and consider when, where and how citizens and professionals can work together to deliver transformation in local public services.
+This review explored the tensions in thinking about co-production as a substitutive response to austerity and considered when, where and how citizens and professionals can work together to deliver transformation in local public services.

 New times revisited: writing the history of 1980s Britain